6 Transportation Operating Cost Trends to Watch in 2022

 Rising inflation, attracting and retaining drivers, the increase in parts, equipment, facilities, insurance premiums, and ELDs will inevitably lead to higher costs for carriers and customers alike.
 That’s why it’s more important than ever to work with a partner that you trust.

 At Manitoulin Transport, we focus on customer service excellence and work with our customers to ensure that we remain competitive without compromising service.
 We have the people, the infrastructure, and the technology to help move your business forward.
-If you are interested in learning more about Manitoulin Transport’s services, please email us at [email protected].
+If you are interested in learning more about Manitoulin Transport’s services, please contact us.